nacopapa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 3-new_owner script changes the owner of the file hello to user betty

 The 4-empty script craetes an empty file

+The 5-execute script adds executes permission to the owner of the file hello